Xzelsius/Ayaka/docs/en/guide/packages/nuke/build-components/dotnet.md

 # .NET Build Components

-The general build components are suitable for .NET based applications.
+The .NET build components are suitable for .NET based applications.

 ## Build Context